Through the clouds of protest, sightings of hope

 Clearly, although this violence has caused concern around the world, the External Affairs Minister believes he has no need to address it.
 As he said at launch of this own book last week, “I can certainly tell you that when I studied in JNU, we did not see any tukde tukde gang” – a term used by some people to define a nebulous group they believe are involved in balkanising the country.
 What does this even mean?
 It is lumpen street talk that folds erudition into itself seamlessly.
 Clearly none of the other alumni who sit in ministerial positions in government deemed it necessary to demonstrate their solidarity with students and teachers wounded in the attack on JNU by affiliates of the ruling party.

-Clearly the criminality of mass violence that we saw in Gujarat in 2002 and the derailment of law during the trails of the people believed to be responsible for the violence emboldens these current actions.
+Clearly the criminality of mass violence that we saw in Gujarat in 2002 and the derailment of law during the trials of the people believed to be responsible for the violence emboldens these current actions.

 Who are the infiltrators?